apwete/CogentRoleplay-Core/Playing the Game.md

 *Example*

 > Erin the Mage wants to strategically cast a fireball into a group of goblins.
-The Narrator determines that they will need to roll a Sorcery Vocational skill check.
+The Narrator determines that they will need to roll a Sorcery Specialisation check.
 >
 > * Erin's Player calculates Erin's **Dice Pool** as 5D6.
 3D6 (Base) + 1D6 (Intelligence) + 1D6 (Mage Vocation) + 1D6 (Sorcery)
 > * The Narrator reminds Erin's Player about their *Wand of Power* and tells them to add +1D6 to their **Dice Pool** for a total of 6D6.
 Further to this, the Narrator tells them that the goblins are completely unaware of Erin's presence and they have *Advantage* on their **Dice Pool**.